City of Canterbury: History

 The Bridge-Blean Rural District entirely surrounded the old city; the urban districts occupied the coastal area to the north.
 The new district was named Canterbury after its largest settlement.
 The district is a non-metropolitan district, with Kent County Council providing county-level services to the area.
 The district was awarded borough status from its creation, allowing the chair of the council to take the title of mayor, continuing Canterbury's series of mayors dating back to 1448.
 Canterbury's city status was extended to cover the whole of the new borough.

 In 1988 the position of mayor was given the honorific title of lord mayor.
 The council continues to appoint a ceremonial sheriff; the sheriff no longer has any judicial functions, but the title is today taken by the deputy chair of the council.

+Under current local government reorganisation plans, all district councils in Kent, as well as the county council, will be abolished in 2028, with the district becoming part of a new East Kent unitary authority.

 Governance

 Canterbury City Council provides district-level services.
 County-level services are provided by Kent County Council.
 The more rural parts of the district are covered by civil parishes, which form a third tier of local government for their areas.